NJ (908) 688-5577

 The sesamoids are two small, pea-shaped bones found just under the base of the big toe.
 The sesamoids are embedded in a tendon, allowing you to move the big toes and acting as shock absorbers in the foot while you walk and run.
 Though these bones are quite small, they can be easily injured.
 The area around the sesamoid bones may become inflamed due to injury or overuse, leading to sesamoiditis.
 Over time, these bones may become unable to bear the load placed on them and could even develop tiny stress fractures.
 A sudden injury to the bones can cause them to fully fracture.
 If you have pain, swelling, or bruising in the ball of your foot, schedule an appointment with a podiatrist who can diagnose and treat various sesamoid injuries.

 Sesamoiditis is an unpleasant foot condition characterized by pain in the balls of the feet.
-If you think you’re struggling with sesamoiditis, contact one of our podiatrists of Advanced Podiatry.
+If you think you’re struggling with sesamoiditis, contact Glenn Davison, DPM of Advanced Podiatry.
 Our doctor will treat your condition thoroughly and effectively.

 Sesamoiditis